kaliatech/website-kaliatech/src/content/blog/2011/20110805-software-framework-for-robotics.md

   <a href="http://think-async.com/">Boost::ASIO library</a>
   ).
 Everything in Boost is impressive, but the ASIO library especially strikes me as being written by the elite of C++ craftsmen.)
-If you want to get a feel for the type of programming involved, you can see snippets of my code in a question I posted to StackOverflow while working on this a while ago: &ldquo;<a
+If you want to get a feel for the type of programming involved, you can see snippets of my code in a question I posted to StackOverflow while working on this a while ago: <a
     href="http://stackoverflow.com/questions/4466573/how-should-i-delete-a-child-object-from-within-a-parents-slot-possibly-boosta"
   >
     How should I delete a child from parent’s slot? </a
-  >&rdquo;.
+  >.
 </p>
 <p>
   The C++ server is very generic in its base from.
 As part of the initial setup protocol when a client connects (all